gregnordin/notes_to_self/bash/bash_commands.md

 [Ten Things I Wish I’d Known About bash](https://zwischenzugs.com/2018/01/06/ten-things-i-wish-id-known-about-bash/)

+Jumping back and forth on the command line: [Moving efficiently in the CLI](https://clementc.github.io/blog/2018/01/25/moving_cli/)

 ## Expansions

 From [Learning the Shell](http://linuxcommand.org/lc3_lts0080.php), here are some key expansion things to know:

 **Parameter expansion**: $USER means replace this with the definition of USER.
-For a list of parameters: printenv | less
+For a list of parameters: `printenv | less`

 Command substitution: